AlternateFire/NKWebsite/README.md

 - Typescript React
 - Node.Js
 - Material UI
+- Vite

 # Experience
 This was a small project originally started in 2024, continued on to 2025 due to changes in priority.
+I wanted to explore Typescript React mainly.